 Why is forestry so tax efficient?

-There is no income tax on harvesting timber and no capital gains tax on the growth in the value of the trees.
-An investment will also qualify for Business Property Relief (BPR), which provides 100% relief against inheritance tax (IHT) after two years of ownership.
+There is no income tax when selling timber and no capital gains tax on the increase in value of the trees.
+An investment will also qualify for Business Property Relief (BPR), which provides 100% relief from inheritance tax (IHT), after two years of ownership.

 When does the two year qualifying period for receiving 100% relief from IHT begin?

-The two year qualifying period for BPR commences when the trade starts, i.e. from the purchase of a property.
+The two year qualifying period for BPR commences when the trade starts, i.e. from the purchase of a property or acquisition of shares in a fund.

 What are the main markets for timber?